anki-code/xonsh-operators-proposal/XEP-2.rst

     xonsh2

-Feel free to make pull requests or create issues in the `xonsh-xep-2 <https://github.com/anki-code/xonsh-xep-2>`_ repo if you like the XEP-2 approach.
+Feel free to make pull requests or create issues in the `xonsh-xep-2 <https://github.com/anki-code/xonsh-xep-2>`_ repository if you like the XEP-2 approach.

 How will the use cases change
 *****************************